LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 Once `Smith` starts working on the task, he will update the status to `WORKING`.

 At some point, `Smith` might realize he needs more information from `Neo` to complete the task.
-In that case it will update the status to 'INPUT REQUIRED' and send a message to `Neo` asking for more information.
+In that case, it will update the status to 'INPUT REQUIRED' and send a message to `Neo` asking for more information.

 If `Neo` responds with the required information, `Smith` will update the status back to `WORKING` and continue working on the task.

 This interaction is key in the protocol since it shows that the agents are not working just as a client-server solution but can really interact and collaborate with each other.

 At some point, we can imagine that `Smith` will have completed his work, update the status to `COMPLETED` and send a message to `Neo` with the result of his work.
 This result is what A2A calls an Artifact.
-An artifact is the result of a task it might contains multiple parts with different type of data (text,audio,image,...) giving us multimodal returns.
+An artifact is the result of a task it might contain multiple parts with different type of data (text,audio,image,...) giving us multimodal returns.

 ### What could go wrong?

 We all know that things don't always go as planned, to handle that A2A has a couple of useful statuses that we'll go through in the following sections.

-Let's imagine that `Smith` is working a task and for some reason fails at some point.
+Let's imagine that `Smith` is working on a task and for some reason fails at some point.
 In that case, the task status will be updated to `FAILED`. `Smith` will then send a message to `Neo` explaining what went wrong.

 Another case could be that `Neo` gave a task to `Smith` but after all realizes it doesn't need `Smith` to complete his work.
-In that case, `Neo` send a message to `Smith` to cancel the task and `Smith` will update the status to `CANCELED`.
+In that case, `Neo` sends a message to `Smith` to cancel the task and `Smith` will update the status to `CANCELED`.

 In the following scenario, `Neo` sends a task to `Smith`.
 But what `Neo` doesn't know is that `Smith` is already very busy and will not be able to work on it.
 In that case, `Smith` will update the status to `REJECTED` and send a message to `Neo` explaining that he will not be able to work on the task.